spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

 ``--ifu_covar_scale`` (float, default=1.0)
    A scale to be multiplied into the error arrays of the extracted spectra to account for covariance between adjacent spaxels in the IFU data cube.
 The default value of 1.0 means no correction.
-It can be set by a user or a parameter reference file.
 This parameter only affects MIRI and NIRSpec IFU spectroscopy.

 The following arguments apply to **NIRISS SOSS data** only: